 Complete laryngectomy; Partial laryngectomy

 Laryngectomy is major surgery that is done in the hospital.
 Before surgery you will receive general anesthesia.
-This will make you asleep and unable to feel pain.
+You will be asleep and pain-free.

 Total laryngectomy removes the whole larynx.
-Part of your pharynx my be taken out as well.
-Your pharynx is the tube air moves through from your nose.
-It connects with your larynx.
+Part of your pharynx may be taken out as well.
+Your pharynx is the mucous membrane-lined passage between your nasal passages and esophagus.

 There are many less invasive surgeries to remove part of the larynx.